Qiskit/qiskit/docs/contributing_to_qiskit.rst

             cd qiskit-aer
             pip install .

-         This will both build the binaries and install aer.
+         This will both build the binaries and install Aer.

          Alternatively if you have a newer pip installed, or need to set custom options for your environment you can build a python wheel manually.